syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Overview.md

 ---
 layout: post
-title: About .NET MAUI Chart Control | Syncfusion
+title: About .NET MAUI Chart Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion .NET MAUI Chart(SfPyramidChart) control with key features and more.
+description: Learn here all about introduction of Syncfusion® .NET MAUI Chart(SfPyramidChart) control with key features and more.
 platform: maui
 control: SfPyramidChart
 documentation: ug
 ---

-> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion package.
-Please switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
+> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion® package.
+Please switch to the **Syncfusion® Toolkit for .NET MAUI** for continued support.
 For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # .NET MAUI Chart Overview

-Syncfusion .NET MAUI Chart (SfPyramidChart) is used to create the beautiful pyramid segments to visualize the proportions of a total in hierarchies, which are used in high-quality .NET MAUI applications.
+Syncfusion® .NET MAUI Chart (SfPyramidChart) is used to create the beautiful pyramid segments to visualize the proportions of a total in hierarchies, which are used in high-quality .NET MAUI applications.
 As a single series chart without an axis.
 Data is shown as percentages of a total (The sum of the parts makes up the whole).

 ## Key features